Titus Chung: Priesthood

 Prior to Chung's ordination in 1997, he graduated from Trinity Theological College, Singapore.
 Thereafter, he became a priest and later, Vicar of the Chapel of the Holy Spirit from 1997 to 2005, before being Priest-in-charge of St Andrew's Cathedral’s Mandarin congregation.

 Before Chung's installation as the Bishop of Singapore, he taught part-time at his alma mater, Trinity Theological College and at the same time, was the Convenor of Continuing Ministerial Education for Clergy and Deaconesses of the diocese and a member of the Senior Clergy Planning Team.

 On 18 October 2020, Chung was installed as the 10th Bishop of Singapore at St Andrew's Cathedral.

 As the Diocesan Bishop of Singapore, Chung holds office and chairmanship in various organisations and institutions of the Anglican Church such as the training institute of the diocese, St Peter's Hall and Anglican schools such as St Andrew's School, Singapore.

 Archbishop of the Church of the Province of South East Asia

 At the Extraordinary Provincial Synod of 2023, Chung has been elected as the next Archbishop of the Church of the Province of South East Asia.
 He will succeed the incumbent Anglican Primate of the province, the Most Reverend Datuk Melter Jiki Tais in 2024.
-Chung's installation service as the 7th Archbishop of the Province was held on the 23rd January 2024 at St Andrew's Cathedral, Singapore.
+Chung's installation service as the 7th Archbishop of the Province was held on 23 January 2024 at St Andrew's Cathedral, Singapore.